Cimagroup/Euler-WCness/README.md

-# Euler Well Composedness definition has been replaced with the new definition Strong Euler Well Composed.
+# Euler Well Composedness definition has been replaced with the new definition Strong Euler Well-Composedness.
 The new experiments and results should be consulted in [Strong Euler Well-Composedness](https://github.com/Cimagroup/Strong-Euler-Well-Composed)